I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 Hydrangeas that bloom on old growths should be pruned only after flowering.
 Cutting old woods down in fall or early spring will have you looking at a bloomless season.

-How to Keep Hydrangea Bush Small?
+How to Keep a Hydrangea Bush Small?

 Sometimes it’s a challenge to keep hydrangeas at a reasonable size.
 If conditions are favorable in your garden, hydrangeas will quickly take up all available space until they reach their expected size.